sgrayrw/cs355-hw3/README.md

 **Signal handling**

-- we had another process sending various signals that would terminate/hang a process to the shell.
+- We had another process sending various signals that would terminate/hang a process to the shell.
 The shell successfully handles all signals that could be handled without affecting behavior of the child processes.
 - We tested concurrency handling abilities of the signal handlers by